mattparko/liberty-workshop/02_exercise1.md

 ```
 Why are they not being deleted properly?
 Hint: what is looking after your Liberty application and all of its components?

-We are demonstrating that the Open Liberty operator continues to maintain control of your application's state and resources.
+We are demonstrating here that the Open Liberty operator continues to maintain control of your application's state and resources.

 #### Stretch Goal
 Try to scale up the number of deployed pods in your application.
 You can do this via the Web Console, or with a command like: